Players during National Anthem cartoon

 History of the Italian national anthem

-It was not long before their creation was ready to be unveiled to the world.
-In December of that same year, a crowd of thirty thousand people gathered in Genoa to mark the 101st anniversary of a popular rebellion in the city’s Portoria quarter during the War of the Austrian Succession.
-They came from all corners of Italy to protest against the foreign occupations that had so long plagued their land.
+Not long after, their creation was ready to be unveiled.
+In December of that same year, a crowd of thirty thousand gathered in Genoa to mark the 101st anniversary of a popular rebellion in the city’s Portoria quarter during the War of the Austrian Succession.
+They came from all corners of Italy to protest against the foreign occupations that had plagued their land for years.
+And before that crowd of passionate patriots, Mameli and Novaro’s creation was first publicly played.
+It was called Il Canto degli Italiani, and its stirring melody and powerful lyrics captured the hearts and minds of those who heard it.

 After World War II, the song enjoyed a resurgence in popularity, particularly among those who had fought against the fascist regime.
 And in 1946, it was even declared the nation’s provisional national anthem.
-But though it was meant to be officially adopted as such, there was no legislative decree to confirm it.

 Il Canto degli Italiani